gocd/pr-review.gocd.org/README.md

 ## Periodically pruning the repository

-- ensure that you have the `hub` cli installed
+- ensure that you have the `gh` cli installed

 ```shell
 # change to the directory containing this repo: https://github.com/gocd/www.go.cd